chrissimpkins/codeface/ABOUT.md

 ## Gallery Images

-Gallery images were generated with code in the Sublime Text 3 editor using a font size of 14 and the `subpixel_antialias` font_options setting.
+Gallery images were generated with code in the Sublime Text 3 editor (OS X version) using a font size of 14 and the `subpixel_antialias` font_options setting.